-After studying aviation at Coastal Alabama Community College (CACC), Akeem landed a job with Northrop Grumman, which is a leading global security company providing innovative systems, products and solutions in autonomous systems, cyber, C4ISR, space, strike, and logistics and modernization to customers worldwide.
+After studying aviation at Coastal Alabama Community College (CACC), Akeem landed a job with Northrop Grumman.
+This is a leading global security company providing innovative systems, products and solutions in autonomous systems, cyber, C4ISR, space, strike, and logistics and modernization to customers worldwide.

 SPARKING A DREAM

 Akeem graduated from Talladega High School in 2010 and moved on to study Aviation at Coastal Alabama Community College.
 Akeem has always “had a thing” for planes from a young age.
 Further inspiring his interest in the field of aviation, he worked for Honeywell, a company that made aftermarket models for certain parts of different planes.
 After working there a while, he knew he wanted to do more than just work with parts.
 He wanted to work on the whole plane.